Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 - Largest third-party-integration ecosystem

-- Familiar to anyone who’s worked in marketing in the last decade
+- Familiar to anyone who has worked in marketing in the last decade

-Why I don’t recommend it for UK SMBs in 2026:
+Why I do not recommend it for UK SMBs in 2026:

-- For clinics, solicitors, schools, accountants — the regulated Tier 1 verticals — the US-resident CLOUD Act exposure is a genuine compliance liability.
+- For clinics, solicitors, schools, and accountants, the regulated Tier 1 verticals, the US-resident CLOUD Act exposure is a genuine compliance liability.
 “But HubSpot is GDPR-compliant” is true at the policy layer and precarious at the jurisdictional layer.
-The cleanest answer is “we don’t use US-resident SaaS for client data” — Capsule lets you say that
+The cleanest answer is “we do not use US-resident SaaS for client data”, and Capsule lets you say that

-- Pricing-at-scale is brutal — the gap between Starter and Professional is a step from $20 to $890, with no Pro Lite in between.
-Most UK SMBs that outgrow Starter find Capsule Growth (£36/user/mo) does what they wanted from HubSpot Professional ($890/mo for the team) at <5% of the cost
+- Pricing-at-scale is brutal: the gap between Starter and Professional is a step from $20 to $890, with no Pro Lite in between.
+Most UK SMBs that outgrow Starter find Capsule Growth (£36/user/mo) does what they wanted from HubSpot Professional ($890/mo for the team) at under 5% of the cost

-- The “free forever” tier has feature gates that quietly degrade experience — emails get HubSpot branding, contact properties cap, workflow limits
+- The “free” tier has feature gates that quietly degrade the experience: emails get HubSpot branding, contact properties cap, workflow limits

-HubSpot — recommended only when (a) the free tier suffices indefinitely AND (b) UK sovereignty is genuinely not a concern (you’re not in a Tier 1 regulated vertical).
+HubSpot is recommended only when (a) the free tier suffices indefinitely AND (b) UK data residency is genuinely not a concern (you are not in a Tier 1 regulated vertical).

 The honest recommendation for UK SMBs in 2026